 After you’ve successfully cleaned out the vent duct and vacuumed the lint that is expelled, reattach the cover to the exterior end of the duct.
 Reattach the tape or clamp to the back of your dryer and the interior end of the vent duct.
 Reconnect your dryer to power (and turn on the gas, if applicable), then carefully move the dryer back into its original position.

 Run an empty dryer cycle to make sure any remaining lint or dust is cleared out.

 Though it may seem like extra work now, it's pretty simple to ensure the longevity of your dryer for years to come by adding a few easy steps to your laundry day routine.
 For starters, always cleaning the lint trap before and after a cycle can keep your dryer staying fresh longer.
 You can even clean the laundry screen with dish soap every few months to keep it extra fresh.

 Be sure to never overload your dryer and wipe down your dryer drum every so often to keep it fresh.
-You should also clean the exhaust vent every two years to help prevent fires by removing the vent from the rear of the dryer and cleaning any residue.
+Depending on how often you use your dryer, the drum should be wiped down every one to three months (so it's a great task for your seasonal cleaning checklist).
+You should also clean the exhaust vent at least once per year to help prevent fires by removing the vent from the rear of the dryer and cleaning any residue.